unlock-protocol/unlock/unlock-protocol.com/blog/emergency-upgrade-1-3.md

  - Call `withdraw` ASAP to secure your funds
  - Call `grantKeys` on the new lock to ensure your members did not lose anything in the process

-Over the coming weeks we will be discussing what we can do to help ensure we do make an error like this again in the future.
+Over the coming weeks we will be discussing what we can do to help ensure we don't make an error like this again in the future.

 The issues have been fixed.
 You should not feel hesitant to use the system because of what was discussed above.
-In the end, no lock owner has lost funds and end-users (those purchasing keys) were never in any risk at all.
+In the end, no lock owner has lost funds and end-users (those purchasing keys) were never at risk at all.

 Questions or concerns?
 Get in touch we’d be happy to explain further: hello@unlock-protocol.com